Data Processing Addendum (Service Provider)

 3. Control of and Rights in Canadian Personal Information.
 As between the Company and the Client, control of Canadian Personal Information shall always remain with the Client.
 The Company acknowledges and agrees that nothing gives the Company any right, title or interest in any Canadian Personal Information.

 4. Access to and Use of Canadian Personal Information.
-The Company may access and use Canadian Personal Information on a need-to-know basis as expressly authorized by the Client for the sole and express purpose of fulfilling its obligations under the Client Agreement.
-Any such access or use of Canadian Personal Information by the Company shall be to the minimum extent necessary for the Company to fulfill its obligations under the Client Agreement.
+The Company may access and use Canadian Personal Information on a need-to-know basis as expressly authorized by the Client for the sole and express purpose of fulfilling its obligations under the TOS.
+Any such access or use of Canadian Personal Information by the Company shall be to the extent necessary for the Company to fulfill its obligations under the TOS.